KEY TAKEAWAYS

 Insurance providers may also consider the level of coverage chosen, which means private visitor insurance plans that include benefits like emergency medical care, hospitalization, diagnostic tests, and prescription drugs typically cost more.

-Students can lower their premiums by selecting higher deductibles or opting for basic coverage.
+Students can lower their premiums by selecting higher deductibles or opting for a lower coverage amount.
 Comparing multiple visitor health insurance plans for international students in Canada is the best way to find the right balance between cost and comprehensive protection.

 How much does it cost for a Super Visa holder to get visitor health insurance?